smythi93/Tests4Py/README.md

                    information shall be printed
 ```

-#### Getting a Subject
+### Getting a Subject

 The `checkout` command retrieves the source code of a subject to a defined position.
-Test4Py provides builtin caching; as soon as you check out a subject, Tests4Py will store the project repository in your home directory and uses this version for further checkouts.
+Test4Py provides built-in caching; as soon as you check out a subject, Tests4Py will store the project repository in your home directory and uses this version for further checkouts.

 ```
 t4p checkout [-h] -p PROJECT_NAME -i BUG_ID [-r] [-w WORK_DIR] [-u] [-f]